McMasterRS/ws_web-design-guide/dark-light-mode.md

 })
 ```

-Next, we will determine if the user currently has dark mode enabled on their system by reading the value of the media `prefers-color-scheme`.
-We will also use the React state hook to create a `mode` constant with a `null` initial value and a `setColor` function that is used to update the `mode` constant.
+Next, we will determine if the user currently has dark mode enabled on their system by reading the value of the  `prefers-color-scheme` media query.
+We will also use the React state hook to create a `themeMode` constant with a `null` initial value and a `setThemeMode` function that is used to update the `mode` constant.

 Add the following lines of the code at the top of the `App` function:
 ```